microsoft/vscode-maven/Troubleshooting.md

 ### Where to find Error logs

 There are 2 types of command execution methods.
 * **Background command**.
-It spawn a child process in background for your commnad, and the process is showing in status bar.
+It spawns a child process in background for your command, and the process is showing in status bar.
 E.g. generating effective pom.
 You can find error logs in an `Output` panel named `Maven for Java`.
 * **Terminal command**.
 It sends plain text of your command to a terminal to execute.
-E.g. almost all the other maven comands.
+E.g. almost all the other Maven commands.
 Error logs are directly printed in the corresponding terminals.

 ### Requirements